fibbojs/fibbo/docs/api/2d/classes/FScene.md

 > **\_\_CALLBACKS\_ON\_LIGHT\_REMOVED\_\_**: (`light`) => `void`[]

-Callbacks for when a light is added to the scene.
+Callbacks for when a light is removed from the scene.

 #### Inherited from